-I started canoe paddling in Boy Scouts in 1966.
-In all the years since then I have continued to paddle for fun and work.
+I started paddling a canoe in Boy Scouts in 1966.
+In all the years since I have continued to paddle for fun and work.
 My love for paddling has turned me into a Professional Paddlesports TIC.
 Teacher / Instructor / Coach.
-I really enjoy my job.

 In the 60’s and 70’s I began paddling whitewater in a 15 foot Alumacraft canoe, tandem of course and never over Class II.
 The teamwork rocked and camping out of a canoe was a blast, but a solo ride was in order.
-I came upon 3 plastic whitewater Hollowform River Chaser kayaks and proceeded to teach my new wife and my younger brother Mike how to kayak.
-We learned the hard way watching old VHS videos and reading “how to” books.
-Teaching yourself to “roll on the river" using a book was a huge challenge.
-We spent several years visiting every do-able river in the area and presto, we were kayakers!
+I came upon 3 plastic Hollowform River Chaser whitewater kayaks and proceeded to teach my new wife and my younger brother Mike how to kayak.
+We learned the hard way, watching VHS videos and reading “how to” books.
+Teaching yourself to roll using a book was a huge challenge.
+We spent several years visiting every river in the area and presto, we were kayakers!
 I really wanted to become a bona-fide whitewater kayak instructor.
 In 1986 when we started Alder Creek Kayak & Canoe it was important to us to offer the best instruction we could find.
 The ACA offered everything we needed, as it does to this day.

-In 2001 I helped design the Wilderness Systems Tempest family of sea kayaks.
+In 2001 I helped Wilderness Systems design the Tempest family of sea kayaks.
 This started a 10- year relationship with the parent company, Confluence Watersports.
 In 2004 we sold Alder Creek and I went to work full time at Confluence helping design boats and gear and working in the field as a training and technical specialist.
 Cindy and I would travel to events around the country teaching folks paddling skills and promoting the sport.
-The ACA still played an important role in our lives as we ran numerous instructor training and certification courses.
+The ACA still played an important role in our lives as we ran numerous instructor training and certification courses around the country.

 In 2010 I FINALLY tried SUP!
 Within a couple months I was hooked.
 I received my ACA Level 2 Instructor Certification and I acquired 3 new boards.
 I had to have extra boards so I could teach others to SUP!
 Since I was already involved in the ACA and the SUP program was just getting off the ground, I became involved in the SUP curriculum committee and helped shape what the SUP program is today.

-I am a Level 5 Coastal Kayak Instructor Trainer Educator and a Level 2 SUP Instructor Trainer Educator and a Level 3 Coastal SUP Instructor Trainer.
+Currently I am a Level 4 Coastal Kayak Instructor Trainer Educator, a Level 2 SUP Instructor Trainer Educator and a Level 3 Coastal SUP Instructor Trainer.
 During my career I have been also been a Level 5 Advanced Whitewater Kayak Instructor Trainer Educator and a Swiftwater Rescue Instructor Trainer.
 I am also a member of the ACA SUP curriculum committee.

 In 2014 we said farewell to Confluence.
-We built a new adventure, Shellback Paddle Experience and are super excited to be entering our 3rd year of offering our teaching methods and experience to the growing SUP community.
+We built a new adventure, Shellback Paddle Experience and are excited to be entering our 9th year of offering our teaching methods and experience to the growing SUP community.

 In 1992 I was asked to join a dragon boat team and had my eyes opened to competition.
 After 3 years, 4 of us formed the first outrigger club in Portland.
 Today these team paddlesports are thriving.
 I feel very fortunate to have been able to train, travel and race with so many amazing women.
-It was an incredibly rewarding experience and it gave me many skills that I use today especially for SUP.
+It was an incredibly rewarding experience.
+It gave me many skills that I use today, especially for SUP.

-In 2011 I became an ACA Level 2 SUP Instructor Trainer.
-I am excited to be traveling around the country teaching and sharing experiences from a new POV, still on the water with a paddle in hand, standing up on a SUP.
+Currently I am a Level 2 SUP Instructor certified by the American Canoe Association.
+I enjoy teaching and sharing experiences from a new POV, still on the water with a paddle in hand, standing up on a SUP.
 The freedom of being able to walk around while paddling feels healthy and challenging.
 Whether it’s for an hour or all day, the rewards are abundant.
 Perhaps we’ll have a chance to meet on the water through Shellback Paddle Experience.